WR3 | Workshops

 According to Dr. Taylor, “all your quotes are made the same way” (89).

-My guess is that most of you rely on this structure because you assume that the words of others must be presented in the precise order that they appear in the original.
+My guess is that most of you rely on this structure because you assume that the words of others must be presented in the precise order that they appear in the original text.
 Part of becoming a better writer is understanding that you have the authority to chop up, reorder, and alter quotations to serve your purposes so long as you do not misrepresent the thinking or arguments of others.

 A few examples